-- 1. Ever Gotesco Commonwealth Center The lease term is for a period of 25 years or up to year 2017 at a monthly rate of \$\precep\$525,000, with a 5% annual escalation rate.
-Absolute ownership of the Building shall automatically be transferred to the Lessor without the need of any further act on the part of EGRHI after the expiration or termination of the term of the contract of lease. - 2.
-Ever Gotesco Manila Plaza A lease term (covering 469 sq.m. of the land to which the Mall partly stands) for a period of 20 years or up to 2014 with advance rental payment for the first two years and a monthly rate of \$\mathbb{P}140,700\$ on the third to fifth year and thereafter annual escalation rate of 10% every after two years.
+1. Ever Gotesco Commonwealth Center - The lease term is for a period of 25 years or up to year 2017 at a monthly rate of \$\mathbb{P}525,000\$, with a 5% annual escalation rate.
+Absolute ownership of the Building shall automatically be transferred to the Lessor without the need of any further act on the part of EGRHI after the expiration or termination of the term of the contract of lease.
+The lease contract expired in March 31, 2017

 The Company and its subsidiary have no intention of acquiring within the next twelve (12) months additional properties by purchase, lease or otherwise because of financial constraints.
-However, the Company intends to pursue negotiations with Creditor Banks for the possible re-acquisition of some foreclosed properties.